Skip to main content

 • Standalone Applications that don’t need a particular protection from modeling mistakes

-Here’s an example of a Workspace that uses T&D. You’ll see that the personal and training Applications are excluded from the T&D scope, however the Profit & Loss Application is managed by T&D to prevent changes:
+Here’s an example of a Workspace that uses T&D. You’ll see that the Corporate Sustainability Reporting Application is excluded from the T&D scope, however the Budget Planning & Forecasting Application is managed by T&D to prevent changes:

 Applications with Dependencies